1minds3t/omnipkg/README.md

 📝 The following actions will be taken to restore the environment:
   - Fix Version: uv==0.8.11
 🚀 Starting revert operation...
-⚙️ Running pip install for: uv==0.8.11...
-      Successfully uninstalled uv-0.7.13
-Successfully installed uv-0.8.11
 ✅ Environment successfully reverted to the last known good state.

 --- Verifying UV version after omnipkg revert --- uv 0.8.11
 ```
 **UV is saved, along with any deps!**

----

-### 🏗️ The Architecture: How Hot-Swapping Works

-Solving interpreter hot-swapping required a complete architectural reimagining.
-The core challenges we solved:

-*   **The State Problem**: Python interpreters maintain complex internal state.
-Our solution creates isolated execution contexts while maintaining a seamless user experience.
-*   **The Control Plane Solution**: All sensitive operations execute through a dedicated Python 3.11 "control plane," ensuring reliability regardless of your active interpreter version.
-*   **Native Adoption Breakthrough**: The biggest user friction point—getting "stuck" after switching away from your native Python—is eliminated by automatically managing your existing interpreter from day one.

 ---